ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 To unmanage virtual machines, complete the following steps:

-1. In the navigation page of the Power Virtual Server DR Automation, click **Site > Workgroup > Unmanaged VM**.
+1. In the navigation page of the Power Virtual Server DR Automation, click **Site > Workspace > Worksgroup>Managed VM**.
 2. Select the VM.
 3. Click **Unmanage this VM**.
 4. After this operation, the workgroup is removed and virtual machine is deleted.